 Did you know foot pain is a common problem that most people experience during their life?
 According to a study conducted by the APMA, 8 out of 10 Americans have experienced foot problems and half of all adults say that foot pain has restricted their activities in some way and impacted their quality of life.
 (2014)

 There are many different reasons why you may be experiencing foot pain.
 Here is a list of common foot problems and what you can do to fix them.

-1. Plantar fasciitis – If you have pain in your heel when you first get out of bed in the morning, or after sitting for long periods of time, chances are you may have plantar fasciitis.
+1. Plantar fasciitis – If you have pain in your heel when you frst get out of bed in the morning, or after sitting for long periods of time, chances are you may have plantar fasciitis.
 The best way to get rid of plantar fasciitis is to wear custom foot orthotics, or arch support insoles, and stretch your calf muscle.
 If you still have pain after two weeks, visit a podiatrist who specializes in treatments for plantar fasciitis.

 2. Worn-out shoes - Wearing worn-out shoes, and or shoes that are too small, can cause heel pain, bunions, corns, and contribute to foot, back, hip, and even knee pain.
 If you stand on your feet all day, wear shoes that provide arch support and that have a removable footbed so you may add your own orthotic arch support.
-Look for top shoe brands such as Apex, Brooks, and Orthofeet.
+Look for top shoe brands such as Brooks, Orthofeet, and Apex.
 Check out our in-office store, Foot Traffik, the One-Stop-Foot-Shop in Long Beach, CA. We carry a wide selection of top-grade OTC insoles, support shoes, and comfort footwear.